After Completion of Endodontic Treatment FAQ

 Endodontic treatment has now been completed.
 The root canal system has been permanently sealed.
 However, the outer surface is sealed with a temporary restoration.
 A follow-up restoration must be placed to protect your tooth against fracture and decay.
 Please telephone your restorative dentist for an appointment.
 A complete report of treatment will be sent to your restorative dentist.
 Included in your treatment is a follow-up examination to evaluate the progress of healing.
 This appointment will require only a few minutes and no additional fee will be charged for the first check-up visit.
 Please call for an appointment during the following month.

 Your tooth is more prone to fracture immediately after endodontic treatment.
 You should chew on the other side until your restorative dentist has placed a core build-up and a protective restoration, usually a crown.
-If your tooth’s strength is seriously compromised, Dr. Vega or Dr. Huijssoon or your restorative dentist may place a post and core build-up inside the tooth.
+If your tooth’s strength is seriously compromised, Dr. Vega, Dr. Huijssoon or Dr. Oates or your restorative dentist may place a post and core build-up inside the tooth.
 Your restorative dentist and endodontist will determine the appropriate restoration to best protect your tooth.

 Are there any potential problems after treatment?